justinsfyeh/BADsVS/README.md

 ## Datasets
 This study explores various featurization methods and ML models, including the D-MPNN model implemented using the chemprop package.

-The randomly split datasets for evaluating the chemprop model can be accessed here:
+For the Chemprop model (D-MPNN), the randomly split datasets for evaluation can be accessed here:
 [`D-MPNN_train.csv`](https://github.com/justinsfyeh/BADsVS/blob/main/dataset/train/D-MPNN_train.csv), [`D-MPNN_test.csv`](https://github.com/justinsfyeh/BADsVS/blob/main/dataset/test/D-MPNN_test.csv).

 For the regression models (RR, SVR, KRR), three different featurization methods have been implemented and evaluated.
 The datasets containing the pre-generated features, ready for training and testing, can be found below: